 - The maximum amount of each component of the pay package must be fixed, thereby setting a cap on total annual pay.
-The maximum amount should be determined bearing in mind the company's size and complexity. - The variable component should depend on clearly defined and sufficiently challenging performance criteria, so as to align the interests of executives with those of the shareholders. - The on-target variable component, in principle should not be more than 1.5 times the base salary for the CEO.
+The maximum amount should be determined bearing in mind the company's size and complexity as well as the practice of the peer group. - The variable component should depend on clearly defined and sufficiently challenging performance criteria, so as to align the interests of executives with those of the shareholders. - The on-target variable component, in principle should not be more than 1.5 times the base salary for the CEO.
 For other senior managers, the on-target variable component should not be more than 100% of the base salary. - The maximum variable remuneration (for overachievement of objectives) should not in principle be more than twice the on-target variable component.

 Payments in excess of the values stipulated above could be accepted under exceptional circumstances when the majority of the variable remuneration depends on the achievement of relative performance targets measured over a sufficiently long period.

 The components of remuneration are as follows:

-A. Base salary
+Base salary

-The base salary must take account of the skills and experience of the persons concerned and of the base salaries paid by other listed companies of similar size, structure and complexity.
+The base salary must take account of the skills and experience of the persons concerned and of the base salaries paid by other listed companies of similar size, structure and complexity that are looking to hire the same profiles.
 In principle, it should not be set at a level exceeding the median of the company's peer group to avoid an upward ratchet of remuneration levels.
 Base salary is paid in cash and any increases must be justified.

-B. Annual bonus
+Annual bonus